-Share on your Social Networks, it takes 5 seconds.
+Share on your social networks; it only takes 5 seconds.
 Thanks!

 Have you ever wondered what people in other countries use as a remedy to cure a hangover?
 Well, besides the classic 2 aspirins and drinking a lot of water, in México some people swear this tasty and aromatic menudo soup, with its distinctive spongy texture, will do the magic trick of bringing you back to life.
 I am not sure about that, but maybe the high content of vitamin B has something to do about it, besides its rich flavor.